everyday calculator

 Does this work for non-US currency?

-It’s set up for US denominations.
-For other currencies, adjust counts or use a separate converter with your coin values.
+It is designed for US denominations.
+For other currencies, you would need a version with local coin values or use a spreadsheet with your own per‑coin values.

 Related calculators